Department of Health and Rehabilitation Sciences

 OTHS 6233.
 Mental Health Professional Practice and Level 1.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 Focus on group process and interventions in occupational therapy practice in mental health settings.
 Application of therapeutic use of self and group facilitation practice.
 Engage in Level 1 experiences with a focus on mental health and group practice.
 Assignments focus on engagement in occupation, group participation and engagement.
 Preparation in clinical work is completed through introductory instruction in occupational therapy practice credentialing, license, supervision, professional development, professional responsibilities and engagement.
 Investigate funding for groups in communities.
-Fieldwork experience required.
-This course is part of the OTD program.
+Fieldwork practicum experience required This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6234.
 Occupational Therapy Practice: School Based.
-2 Credit Hours (Lecture: 0 Hours, Lab: 4 Hours).
+2 Credit Hours (Lecture: 0 Hours, Lab: 2 Hours).

 OTHS 6235.
 Occupational Therapy Practice: Acute Care.
-2 Credit Hours (Lecture: 0 Hours, Lab: 4 Hours).
+2 Credit Hours (Lecture: 0 Hours, Lab: 2 Hours).

 OTHS 6236.
-Occupational Therapy Practice: Hands & Ortho.
-2 Credit Hours (Lecture: 0 Hours, Lab: 4 Hours).
+Occupational Therapy Practice: Advanced Hands & Orthotics.
+2 Credit Hours (Lecture: 0 Hours, Lab: 2 Hours).

 OTHS 6237.
 Occupational Therapy Practice: NICU.
 2 Credit Hours (Lecture: 0 Hours, Lab: 4 Hours).